AstaJoks/Ri-cine-photo/README.md

 ### Footer

   - The footer section includes links of the social media accounts for Ri Cine|Photo.
-The links will open to a new tab to allow easy navigation for the user.
+Links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media.

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1674262882/footer_mvov5d.webp" width="800px" height="auto"  alt="Footer"></p>